Summarize this with

 - Time savings: around 18.7 hours / month, so more than two full workdays

-Automation starts to pay off immediately at 100+ reviews per month.
-If you want to know whether your app is already at the tipping point, you can find the decision guide in the blog When do you need comment automation.
+At the latest once you hit 100+ reviews per month, automation starts paying off immediately.
+If you want to know whether your own app is already at the tipping point, you'll find the decision aid in the blog post When do you need comment automation.

 Frequently asked questions about app review automation